stke9/SliceGAN/README.md

 # SliceGAN

-To use SliceGAN to train a new generator or test pretrained generators, open run_slicegan and edit information as requested.
+To use SliceGAN open run_slicegan and edit information as requested.
 SliceGAN requires a single 2D training image of an isotropic microstructure, or three 2D images taken at perpendicular angles of an anisotropic microstructure.
 Images can be colour, grayscale or n-phase.

+Use 'python run_slicegan 1' to train a new generator or 'python run_slicegan 0' to generate and save an example .tif file

 ### Development